benpaymaster/rentlock-protocol/README.md

 -------------

 **RentLock** transforms the stagnant £10B rental deposit market into a high-utility, yield-generating RWA protocol.
 By leveraging **Uniswap v4's Hook infrastructure**, we move deposits from idle custodial accounts into active, gas-optimized liquidity, while providing institutional-grade security for both tenants and landlords.

+This is a global solution with massive potential---the impact of such automated escrow and yield generation is particularly transformative for the high-margin rental markets emerging across Africa and Asia.

 🚀 Key Innovations
 ------------------